mvranic/apl-lambda/README.md

 To test use *test.sh*

 # Known issues
+1. Asynchronous calls using async/await are used for invoke HTTP Request and execution.
+Maybe that is overhead as it might introduce not needed threading issues and performance.
+ Q: Will AWS start multiple runtime on throttling?
+ A: There should be present auto scaling in AWS lambda see <https://docs.aws.amazon.com/lambda/latest/dg/scaling.html>.
-The event body should be esaped:
+2. The event body should be esaped in the test:
 '{\"name\":\"vale\"}'

 # See